AdobeDocs/experience-manager-guides.en/help/product-guide/learning-content/lc-basic-blocks.md

     ![](assets/video-learning-content.png){width="650" align="left"}

 - **Reusable content**: Enables you to incorporate existing content from your assets or repository for reusability.
-To insert a Reusable content perform the following:
+Perform the following steps to insert a Reusable content:

     1. Select **Reusable content** from the toolbar.
         The **Reuse Content** dialog opens.